Stay up to date

 Who is responsible?

 It is all about identifying the individuals who are responsible for ensuring personal or sensitive data security.
 It also includes the department’s identification who relies upon third-party for data security.
-If any of the departments or individuals maintain the information security via a third party or any vendor, it also applies to them to guarantee the third party follows the policies and has valid cyber essentials.
+Suppose any of the departments or individuals maintain the information security via a third party or any vendor.
+In that case, it also applies to them to guarantee the third party follows the policies and has valid cyber essentials.

 Furthermore, the organisations or government departments have to guarantee that the responsible individual for maintaining the data security must have suitable cyber essentials training and security awareness in terms of holding sensitive data, and the same person must promote cyber hygiene and practice across the business and department.